4 Hours of Sepang: History

 The race joined the Asian Le Mans Series calendar in 2013.
-Initially as a 3-hour race (1000 km), Sepang replaced the Sentul International Circuit in Indonesiafor the season finale.
+Initially as a 3-hour race (1000 km), Sepang replaced the Sentul International Circuit in Indonesia for the season finale.
 The inaugural event was won by Ho-Pin Tung and David Cheng for OAK Racing.
-This result guaranteed the team an entry for the 2014 Le Mans 24 Hours.
-Sepang returned as the finale for the 2014 season, again over 3 hours, and was won by Tung, Cheng joined by third diver Yuan Bo again for OAK Racing.
+This result guaranteed the team an entry for the 2014 24 Hours of Le Mans.
+Sepang returned as the finale for the 2014 season, again over 3 hours, and was won by Tung, Cheng and Yuan Bo, again for OAK Racing.
 Clearwater Racing won the GT class in their Ferrari 458.

 For the 2015–16 season, Sepang would feature twice.
 The first 3-hour race was won by former Formula One driver Shinji Nakano and Nicolas Leutwiler in the Oreca 03.
 Meanwhile, a return for round four saw Sean Gelael and Antonio Giovinazzi take victory in the final 3 hour race.

 From 2017, Sepang would host a four-hour race as opposed to the original three.
 The first extended race was won by APR in their Ligier JS P2, also winning the overall series title.
 In 2018 and 2019, Harrison Newey, son of Formula One designer Adrian Newey, took victory.
 The final pre-hiatus race at Sepang was won in 2020 by Carlin Motorsport.

 The race did not take place in 2021 due to the COVID-19 pandemic, with the Asian Le Mans Series running events in Dubai and Abu Dhabi.
 This was repeated again in 2022, before Sepang returned in 2023.
 Sepang now features as two races, both 4 hours in duration, held over consecutive days.
 For 2023, the races were won by 99 Racing (their first victory in the series) and Crowdstrike Racing by APR.
 APR would win again in 2024, along with RD Limited.